Chebo people

-the livelihood of the Chebo-Inchini area of is described as enset (Ethiopian banana), barley, and cattle.
+the livelihood of the Chebo-Inchini area is described as enset (Ethiopian banana), barley, and cattle.

 Name

 One possible explanation of the name Chebo is from the Chebe plant, Croton gratissimus (lavender croton), which is normally burned during Meskel damera celebrations.

 Another possible explanation is the name of the area where the Chebo people live.
 Parts of the south west Shewa Zone had been incorporated in Chebo and Gurage districts in the Shewa province, as it was called prior to 1995.